-There are three main components that make an e-bike electric: electric motors, batteries and a display.
-The battery provides power to the engine, and the display helps you control how much power you want.
+There are three main components that make an e-bike electric: an electric motor, a battery and a display.
+The battery provides power to the motor and the display helps you control the amount of power you want.
 It is important to know the basic types of drive systems to know which ones are the best for you.

-Today we have two types of motors for e-bike.
-Wheel motor, also known as hub motor and Center drive which is also called mid-drive.
-Among the customers today there is an opinion that the center drive are of better quality, but have no explanation for this statement than the article in the magazine written by the seller.
-You should understand that none of these types of engines is better than the other, but they have different advantages depending on what you need.
+Currently, we have two types of motors for e-bikes.
+One is the wheel motor, also known as the hub motor; the other is the centre drive, which is also called the mid drive.
+Currently, customers have the opinion that the centre drive is of a better quality, but they have no explanation for this statement other than an article in a magazine written by a centre drive seller.
+You should understand that neither type of motor is better than the other, but that they have different advantages depending on what you need.

-The wheel drive is currently the most common on the market, and it certainly has many merit and a lower price than the central drive.
-This engine gives you more flexibility in choosing the power of the pedal you want because it drives the wheel, instead of the crank (where your pedals connect), which allows the wheels to spin fast, even if the pedals do not spin.
+The wheel drive is currently the most common on the market, and it certainly has many merits and a lower price than the centre drive.
+This motor gives you more flexibility in choosing the power of the pedal you want because it drives the wheel, instead of the crank (where your pedals connect), which allows the wheels to turn fast, even if the pedals are not turning.

-The disadvantage is the sometimes uneven balance of the wheel, especially when the battery is placed on the carrier.
+The disadvantage is the sometimes uneven balance of the wheel, especially when the battery is located on the rack.
 This results in more pressure on the components at the back of the bike and a slightly less smooth power dosage.

-+ Ability to drive without the help of an engine
+- Ability to drive without the help of a motor

 - Higher wheel load at the rear